-Wok hei, or “the breath of the wok,” is a complex charred and savory aroma given to dishes stir-fried at high heat, and it is the true essence of a good stir-fry.
-Wok hei is also what will make your stir-fries taste restaurant quality.
+Wok hei, or “the breath of the wok,” is a complex charred and savory aroma.
+It occurs in dishes seared at high heat, and it is the true essence of a good stir-fry.
+It is also what will make your stir-fries taste restaurant quality.

 The key to achieving wok hei is to begin with a hot wok and finish (still) with a hot wok.
 It can be challenging in a home kitchen with a regular stove (rather than the fiery blazes that Chinese chefs use in commercial kitchens).
 But I have some important tips for getting wok hei at home!

 - Always start with a clean, dry wok.
 The wok should be very hot and lightly smoking before you add the oil.
 This prevents food from sticking and is the best way to put wok hei into your food.

 - More often than not, the entire stir-fry process should be on high heat.
 This is especially important at the step when all the ingredients come together.

 - As already mentioned, do not overcrowd the wok with too many ingredients.
 Avoid doubling recipes and cooking the double batch all at once.
 This will cool down the wok and prevent you from achieving wok hei.

 - Once all the sauces and spices are in, pile the food high in the center of the wok.
 Then cover the lid for 1 minute.
 This gives the sides of the wok time to heat up, since all the food is in the middle.